 Our school meals are prepared on the school premises by a catering team from CATERed.

-A copy of the school menu is sent out to parents at the beginning of each term.
+A copy of the school menu is sent out to parents.
+A copy of most recent menu can be found below.

 We aim to provide a varied, balanced meal with a choice of four main courses including vegetables and salad.
 Yoghurt and fruit or a sweet are also available each day.
 A drink of milk or water are provide for the children with their meal.

-Payment for a school meal in KS2 (Years 3 to 6) are £2.20 per meal per day.
+Payment for a school meal in KS2 (Years 3 to 6) will rise to £2.80 per meal per day.
 Payment is required through the Teachers to Parents School Money system at www.schoolmoney.co.uk.
 Parents can pay online or at a Pay Point - please contact the office if you require further details.
 Please note the school office does not accept cash payments.

 We ask that wherever possible parents book their child's lunch on school money, even if they are having a packed lunch.
 This speeds up the process and ensures you know what choice your child is having at lunchtime.